40 hairpin turns to Col de Braus in the Alpes Maritimes

-Col de Braus is a mountain pass at an elevation of 1.002m (3,287ft) above the sea level, located in the Alpes-Maritimes department in southeastern France.
-The wide road to reach the summit, called D2204, has a good surface, plenty of hairpins and 180 degrees turns and includes some beautifully engineered stacked hairpins with some amazing views.
+Col de Braus is a mountain pass at an elevation of 1,002m (3,287ft) above sea level, located in the Provence-Alpes-Côte d'Azur region, in France.
 It’s one of the most famous hairpinned roads in the world.

-This amazing road links Sospel and L'Escarène.
-This col is the main gate to Col de Turini, the famous stage of the Monte Carlo Rally which is held on the tight road with its many hairpin turns.
-The road is famous because there are several walled switch backs neatly stacked up on one another, and held in place by walls that could double as medieval fortifications.
+The road to the legendary summit is totally paved.
+It’s called D2204.
+The pass is 21.5 km (13.35 miles) long, running from Sospel to L'Escarène.
+This col is the main gate to Col de Turini, the famous stage of the Monte Carlo Rally, which is held on the tight road with its many hairpin turns.
+The road is famous because there are several walled switchbacks neatly stacked up on one another, held in place by walls that could double as medieval fortifications.